hylo-lang/Swifty-LLVM/README.md

 ## Insallation:

+### Setting the Environment

+On Windows, the official version of llvm does not include `llvm-config.exe`, so you need to compile LLVM by yourself or use third-party versions of LLVM.

+For details about how to configure the environment in Windows, see Windows CI.

+On MacOS and Linux:

 First, install LLVM 15.0+ on your system using your favorite package manager and make sure `llvm-config` is in your path.
 For example, using [MacPorts](https://www.macports.org) on macOS: